 • methyluracil ointment 10%.

-Herpetiform recurrent aphthous stomatitis (more in the article: recurrent aphthous stomatitis: symptoms, methods of treatment)
+Herpetiformis recurrent aphthous stomatitis (more details in the article: recurrent aphthous stomatitis: symptoms, treatment methods)

 Associated symptoms

 However, the unpleasant symptoms that accompany the appearance of white spots in the mouth do not end there.
-Quite often, a person's temperature may rise, for example, as with aphthous or herpetic stomatitis, lymph nodes increase, a feeling of dryness appears in the mouth, or, conversely, increased salivation is provoked.
-In addition, herpes is characterized by pain in the muscles and joints, as well as general weakness.
+Quite often, a person’s temperature may rise, for example, as with aphthous or herpetic stomatitis, lymph nodes may enlarge, a feeling of dry mouth may appear, or, conversely, increased salivation may be provoked.
+In addition, herpes is characterized by pain in muscles and joints, as well as general weakness.

 However, the unpleasant symptoms that accompany the appearance of white spots in the mouth do not end there.
-Quite often, a person's temperature may rise, for example, as with aphthous or herpetic stomatitis, lymph nodes increase, a feeling of dryness appears in the mouth, or, conversely, increased salivation is provoked.
-In addition, herpes is characterized by pain in the muscles and joints, as well as general weakness.
+Quite often, a person’s temperature may rise, for example, as with aphthous or herpetic stomatitis, lymph nodes may enlarge, a feeling of dry mouth may appear, or, conversely, increased salivation may be provoked.
+In addition, herpes is characterized by pain in muscles and joints, as well as general weakness.

 Treatment of white sores in a child

-Usually, the main cause of ulcers in a child is trauma by foreign objects that ended up in the mouth in the process of learning the world.
-Plus, microbes get into the mouth due to the dirty hands of the crumbs, and reduced immunity and a varied diet spur the formation of sores.
+Typically, the main cause of ulcers in a child is injury from foreign objects that end up in the mouth while exploring the world.
+Plus, germs get into the mouth due to the baby’s dirty hands, and lowered immunity and poor nutrition encourage the formation of sores.

-1. Rinse your mouth with decoctions of herbs.
-For example, succession, sage, plantain.
+1. Rinse your mouth with herbal decoctions.
+For example, string, sage, plantain.

-2. Apply ointments that relieve the inflammatory process.
-For children, Bonafton, Acyclovir, Oxolin, Lidochlor gel are allowed.
+2. Use ointments that relieve inflammation.
+Bonafton, Acyclovir, Oxolin, Lidochlor gel are allowed for children.

-3. Boost immunity.
-Such drugs as Immunoflazid, Immunal, and other drugs that contain interferon will perfectly cope with this.
+3. Increase immunity.
+Such drugs as Immunoflazid, Immunal, and other drugs that contain interferon will cope with this perfectly.

-4. Treatment of the gums and throat with a decoction of medicinal chamomile using a cotton swab or cotton swab.
-This applies to infants who are still unable to gargle on their own.
+4. Treating the gums and throat with a decoction of medicinal chamomile using a cotton swab or cotton swab.
+This applies to infants who are not yet able to gargle on their own.

 • Brush your teeth with antiseptic paste.

 • Avoid crowded places.
-This will reduce the risk of a viral infection.
+This will reduce the risk of viral infection.

 How to deal with the problem?

-In addition, if the baby showed signs of candidal stomatitis, that is, thrush, the mother must also undergo antifungal treatment, since the infection can be easily transmitted through breastfeeding.
+In addition, if the baby showed signs of candidal stomatitis, that is, thrush, the mother must also undergo antifungal treatment, since the infection can be easily transmitted during breastfeeding.

 And, of course, preventive measures that can reduce the risk of such a problem to a minimum are of great importance in this regard.
-We are talking about careful observance of all hygiene rules related to the oral cavity (brushing teeth, using dental floss, mouthwash, etc.), a balanced diet, thanks to which the body will be reliably protected from vitamin deficiency, strengthening the immune system and giving up bad habits, damaging human health on a daily basis.
+We are talking about careful adherence to all rules of hygiene relating to the oral cavity (brushing teeth, using dental floss, mouth rinse, etc.), a balanced diet, thanks to which the body will be reliably protected from vitamin deficiency, strengthening the immune system and giving up bad habits, daily undermine human health.

 In general, drug therapy in such cases is based on the use of a number of drugs:

-• antiseptics for rinsing(solutions of Furacilin, Miramistin, Chlorhexidine, etc.);
+• antiseptics for rinsing(solution of Furacilin, Miramistin, Chlorhexidine, etc.);

-• dental gels that accelerate healing(Metrogil, Holisal, Solcoseryl).
+• dental gels that accelerate healing(Metrogil, Cholisal, Solcoseryl).

 Prevention of formations in the mouth

-The basic principle of any prevention is to strengthen the immune system and observe the rules of personal hygiene.
-As for directly preventive measures aimed at preventing the appearance of white ulcers, they include:
+The basic principle of any prevention is to strengthen immune system and maintaining personal hygiene rules.
+As for direct preventive measures aimed at preventing the appearance of white ulcers, they include:

-A sore in the mouth may not appear if you follow preventive measures.
-This is easy to do if they are caused by a violation of oral hygiene, an allergy to toothpaste, or a deficiency of vitamins.
-In this case, it is enough to balance the diet, pay attention to the composition of your usual toothpaste.
+A sore in the mouth may not appear if you adhere to preventive measures.
+This is not difficult to do if they are caused by poor oral hygiene, allergies to toothpaste, vitamin deficiency.
+In this case, it is enough to balance your diet and pay attention to the composition of your usual toothpaste.

-If the paste contains sodium lauryl sulfate, then it is possible that it is under the action of the paste that the mucous membrane dries out, which reduces its immunity and leads to aphthous stomatitis and the appearance of white sores.
+If the paste contains sodium lauryl sulfate, then it is possible that it is under the influence of the paste that the mucous membrane dries out, which reduces its immunity and leads to aphthous stomatitis and the appearance of white ulcers.

 It is more difficult to protect yourself from infection with the herpes virus, since the appearance of this infection occurs mainly through saliva.
-Parents need to follow the rules of hygiene, do not use the same dishes with the child.
+Parents need to follow hygiene rules and not share utensils with their child.

 The appearance of various “colored” spots on the oral mucosa usually indicates problems or malfunctions in the body.
-What diseases can cause such a phenomenon?
+What diseases can cause this phenomenon?

-Any rash on the mucous membrane in the oral cavity is alarming.
+Any rash on the oral mucosa is alarming.
 This is not surprising: as a rule, neoplasms and rashes indicate certain problems.
-It is very difficult to make a diagnosis on your own in this case, but you cannot simply ignore the phenomenon - it is not known what problems this may end up in.
+It is very difficult to make a diagnosis on your own in this case, and you cannot simply ignore the phenomenon - it is unknown what problems this may result in.

-Even an experienced dentist will not be able to give an unambiguous answer to the question of why white spots appeared in the mouth (on the cheek) in an adult.
-A white rash can indicate a dozen different diseases, the diagnosis will depend on the location of the rash, its appearance and side symptoms.
+Even experienced dentist will not be able to give a definite answer to the question of why white spots appeared in the mouth (on the cheek) of an adult.
+A white rash may indicate ten various diseases, the diagnosis will depend on the location of the rash, its appearance and side symptoms.

-So, saturated white plaques can be a symptom of candidiasis (thrush) of the oral cavity; small blisters - symptoms of herpes or pemphigus; nodules - neoplasms or nodules.
+Thus, rich white plaques can be a symptom of oral candidiasis (thrush); small blisters – symptoms of herpes or pemphigus; nodules – neoplasms or nodules.

-Self-medication is possible only if the diagnosis is known for certain.
+You can self-medicate only if the diagnosis is known for sure.
 Otherwise, the mysterious disease will only progress.

-If the sky is almost white in the mouth, it is worth thinking about viral or bacterial infections.
-In most cases, these symptoms are the first signs of stomatitis.
+If the palate in your mouth is almost white, you should think about viral or bacterial infections.
+In most cases similar symptoms– the first signs of stomatitis.

 Stomatitis

 The first symptom of stomatitis - slight redness - may go unnoticed.
-But redness quickly enough turns into acute edematous inflammation, a single white ulcer appears in a day.
-After - constant pain in the affected area, bleeding gums, an unpleasant odor.
-Most often, sores affect the cheeks, the inside of the lips, the soft palate, tongue, or tonsils.
+But the redness quickly turns into acute edematous inflammation, and a single white ulcer appears after a day.
+After - constant pain in the affected area, bleeding gums, bad smell.
+Most often, ulcers affect the cheeks, inner lips, soft palate, tongue, or tonsils.

 There can be many reasons: